Air Lease Corp interested in possible revamp of Airbus A330

-DOHA (Reuters) - U.S. leasing company Air Lease Corp is interested in a possible upgraded version of European planemaker Airbus Group’s A330 passenger jet, a senior company executive said on Sunday.
+DOHA, June 1 (Reuters) - U.S. leasing company Air Lease Corp is interested in a possible upgraded version of European planemaker Airbus’s A330 passenger jet, a senior company executive said.

 “Yes we are interested in that airplane,” President and Chief Operating Officer John Plueger told Reuters on the sidelines of an IATA airline industry meeting in Doha.